Nature: Plants and animals

 Originally Aristotle divided all living things between plants, which generally do not move fast enough for humans to notice, and animals.
 In Linnaeus' system, these became the kingdoms Vegetabilia (later Plantae) and Animalia.
 Since then, it has become clear that the Plantae as originally defined included several unrelated groups, and the fungi and several groups of algae were removed to new kingdoms.
 However, these are still often considered plants in many contexts.
 Bacterial life is sometimes included in flora, and some classifications use the term bacterial flora separately from plant flora.

-Among the many ways of classifying plants are by regional floras, which, depending on the purpose of study, can also include fossil flora, remnants of plant life from a previous era.
+Among the many ways of classifying plants are by regional floras, which, depending on the purpose of study, can also include fossil flora, remnants of plant life from a previous era, including pollen.
 People in many regions and countries take great pride in their individual arrays of characteristic flora, which can vary widely across the globe due to differences in climate and terrain.

-Regional floras commonly are divided into categories such as native flora and agricultural and garden flora, the lastly mentioned of which are intentionally grown and cultivated.
+Regional floras commonly are divided into categories such as native flora or agricultural and garden flora.
 Some types of "native flora" actually have been introduced centuries ago by people migrating from one region or continent to another, and become an integral part of the native, or natural flora of the place to which they were introduced.
-This is an example of how human interaction with nature can blur the boundary of what is considered nature.
+These invasive species are examples of how human interaction with the ecosystem can blur the boundary of what is considered nature.

 Another category of plant has historically been carved out for weeds.
 Though the term has fallen into disfavor among botanists as a formal way to categorize "useless" plants, the informal use of the word "weeds" to describe those plants that are deemed worthy of elimination is illustrative of the general tendency of people and societies to seek to alter or shape the course of nature.
-Similarly, animals are often categorized in ways such as domestic, farm animals, wild animals, pests, etc. according to their relationship to human life.
+Similarly, animals are often categorized in ways such as domestic, laboratory, farm animals, wild animals, pests, etc. according to their relationship to human life.

 Animals as a category have several characteristics that generally set them apart from other living things.
-Animals are eukaryotic and usually multicellular (although see Myxozoa), which separates them from bacteria, archaea, and most protists.
+Animals are eukaryotic and usually multicellular, which separates them from bacteria, archaea, and most protists.
 They are heterotrophic, generally digesting food in an internal chamber, which separates them from plants and algae.
 They are also distinguished from plants, algae, and fungi by lacking cell walls.

 With a few exceptions—most notably the two phyla consisting of sponges and placozoans—animals have bodies that are differentiated into tissues.
 These include muscles, which are able to contract and control locomotion, and a nervous system, which sends and processes signals.
 There is also typically an internal digestive chamber.
 The eukaryotic cells possessed by all animals are surrounded by a characteristic extracellular matrix composed of collagen and elastic glycoproteins.
 This may be calcified to form structures like shells, bones, and spicules, a framework upon which cells can move about and be reorganized during development and maturation, and which supports the complex anatomy required for mobility.